 No person whilst an undischarged bankrupt may serve on the Committee of, or hold any other office or appointment within, a Kennel Club Registered Society.

 Special General Meetings

 A Special General Meeting shall be summoned by the Committee or by the Honorary Secretary on receiving a requisition signed by not less than 20 members stating the business to be discussed.
 No business other than the matter on the Agenda may be discussed at a Special General Meeting.

 Fourteen days' notice shall be given to members of a Special General Meeting which shall be held at such time and place as the Committee shall appoint.

 In the event of the Committee deciding that a postal Ballot should take place on a motion to come before a Special General Meeting, a ballot paper stating the motion shall be sent by the Honorary Secretary to each member together with the formal notice of such Special General Meeting.
-The ballot paper must be marked with a number allocated to each member and the member must return it signed where indicated, by post, in the enclosed envelope marked "Ballot" in order to reach the Honorary Secretary not later than the date (postmark) stated on the ballot paper.
+The ballot paper must be marked with a number allocated to each member and the member must return it by post, in the enclosed envelope marked "Ballot" in order to reach the Honorary Secretary not later than the date (postmark) stated on the ballot paper.
 A Special General Meeting postal ballot shall be supervised by the Chairman and tellers appointed at the Meeting to assist him/her.

 A ballot paper will be invalidated if, for any reason in the opinion of the Chairman and the tellers, it does not clearly indicate how the member's vote is cast.